 At the Easter feast you will find fish, greens, a thousand kinds of sauces, salads, fresh vegetables, herbs, bread, and, of course, plenty of Georgian wine!

-Spring is the time for cooking one of the most delicious foods in Georgia, chakapuli.
+Spring is the time for cooking one of the most delicious foods in Georgia (a Country in the Caucasus), chakapuli.
 Chakapuli is well-known as an Easter dish, so you will definitely see it on the table during Easter.
 It is made from lamb meat, various Georgian herbs, like tarragon and coriander, green onions, leeks, sour plums, and white wine.